devopsdojoconsortium/dojoconsortium.org/content/en/docs/starting-ci-cd.md

 There should be one or fewer stage gates.
 Until release and deploy are decoupled, one approval for production.
 No other stage gates.

 Developers are responsible for the full pipeline.
 No handoffs.
-Handoffs cause delay and dilute ownership.
-The team owns their pipeline and the application they deploy from birth to death.
+Handoffs cause delays and dilute ownership.
+The team owns its pipelines and the applications they deploy from birth to death.

 ### Short CI Cycle Time